Reflex Sympathetic Dystrophy Syndrome

 destroyed.

-nerves radiating from the spine.
-Other rhizotomy procedures include cranial rhizotomy and
+of the nerves radiating from the spine.
+Other rhizotomy procedures include cranial

 Sympathectomy, also called sympathetic blockade, in which a drug or an agent such as

-is also done for cardiac pain, vascular disease pain, the pain of reflex sympathetic
+procedure is also done for cardiac pain, vascular disease pain, the pain of reflex

-dystrophy syndrome, and other conditions.
-The term takes its name from the sympathetic
+sympathetic dystrophy syndrome, and other conditions.
+The term takes its name from

 top